-In total, we extracted approximately 2370 rates from the URDB for use in the dWind model.
+In total, we extracted approximately 2,370 rates from the URDB for use in the dWind model.
 The full set of extracted rates is associated with utility territories serving approximately 80 percent of residential and commercial customers and load in the US.
 Figure 2 shows the geographic coverage of the two combined subsets of rates extracted from the URDB for use in the dWind model.
 For geographic regions lacking rate coverage, we developed a ranked backfilling methodology, as described in the next section.

 The URDB rates extracted for use in the dWind model represent only residential and commercial sector rates.
 Although the URDB includes industrial rates, these have not been included in the model at this time because the manual review effort that yielded the first set of URDB rates used in the model was actually performed for a different NREL project.
 That project was focused on determining breakeven prices for solar photovoltaics for the commercial and residential sectors (Davidson et al., forthcoming).
 Due to the labor-intensive effort of reviewing source tariff sheets, that project focused only on rates for those two sectors.
 In compiling the second set of rates, we decided to continue to limit our collection to residential and commercial rates for consistency.
 Because industrial rates are not included in the dWind model, we use commercial rates to assess the economics of distributed wind for industrial customers.
 In the future, it would be possible to incorporate industrial rates from the URDB into the dWind model, contingent on sufficient funding to perform the labor intensive review needed to determine their applicability to different demand levels.